|grade||grade points per unit|

 IP (in progress) - assigned for the thesis or dissertation that is in progress but not yet completed.
 When the thesis/dissertation is completed, the IP grades are changed to S (satisfactory) or U (unsatisfactory).
 See S or U guidelines for thesis or dissertation continuum.

-The grade of I is given to students by their instructors when verifiable circumstances prevent students from completing a course within the term.
+The grade of I (Incomplete) is given to students by their instructors when verifiable circumstances prevent students from completing a course within the term.
 The I grade should be given only in cases where students have completed most of the term and have a reasonable expectation of successfully completing the work required.
 It should not be given at a point earlier in the term when a withdrawal is appropriate.
-For more information on the Incomplete grade, see the section immediately following.
+Please refer to the Incomplete Grade page for more information.

 Requests for late grade changes, excluding I grades and repeated courses, must be submitted by the instructor within one year.
 After one year, requests for grade changes will be reviewed by the Registrar's office and students may be required to petition and provide documentation to the Academic Standards Committee.